Small Towns Where You Don’t Need a Car

 If living in Hoosier country is more your style, the birthplace of poet James Whitcomb Riley is an excellent choice for those without a vehicle.
 The small location boasts everything from an annual festival to restaurants and stores.
 Most things are within a leisurely bike ride or walk with country backroads at the perfect location for a short jaunt.

 The town has a population of about 20,000 people, making it a little more eventful than some of the remote locations on this list.
-For the very best of country living, a self-proclaimed homebody can enjoy exploring Greenfieled without needing to maintain a vehicle.
+For the very best of country living, a self-proclaimed homebody can enjoy exploring Greenfield without needing to maintain a vehicle.

 Santa Barbara, CA